MattInglisWhalen/MIW_AutoFit/dev_notes.md

 # MIW's AutoFit -- Dev Notes

-*A reminder for future Matt on how to handle linting / stylinh / testing*
+*A reminder for future Matt on how to handle linting / styling / testing*

 ## Testing